node-js-libs/node.io/README.md

 Better documentation will be available once I have time to write it.

-*Note: node.io is an _ALPHA_ release.
+*Note: node.io is a _BETA_ release.
 There will no doubt be some bugs and oddities.*

 Check [@nodeio](http://twitter.com/nodeio) or [http://node.io/](http://node.io/) for updates.